How to Conduct an HR Investigation in 8 Steps: Everything You Need to Know

 At the same time, it’s important not to take any actions that could be perceived as retaliation or as an official, final decision.

-- If other circumstances are present that would make her unable to properly conduct the investigation
+- Any extenuating circumstances that would make it difficult for someone to properly conduct the investigation

 When choosing potential investigators, we recommend vetting individuals who have:

 - Proper training: HR’s specialized job training makes them the most qualified to perform a workplace investigation.
 As such, the HR team member investigating should be familiar with your state’s employment laws and have a relationship with legal counsel if they need more information on employment laws.
-It could also be helpful to have your HR team involved in additional training on investigations so they’re prepared when a situation arises.
+It could also be helpful to have your HR team do additional investigation training so they’re prepared when a situation arises.

-- Impartiality: Whoever is investigating can’t have a personal relationship with anyone involved in the investigation, and the investigator’s position at the company can’t be directly affected by the investigation’s outcome.
-It is too difficult for someone to remain impartial if they have a stake in the outcome.
+- Impartiality: Whoever is investigating can’t have a personal relationship with anyone involved in the workplace investigation, and the their position at the company can’t be directly affected by the investigation’s result.
+It's too difficult for someone to remain impartial if they have a stake in the outcome.

-- Attention to Detail: Investigations can involve numerous parts that you’ll need to piece together to understand what happened.
-Interviews, emails, documents, etc., may all come into play as you investigate.
+- Attention to Detail: The HR investigation process can involve numerous parts that you’ll need to piece together to understand what happened.
+Interviews, one-on-one meetings, emails, documents, etc., may all come into play as you investigate.

 - Trustworthiness: Whoever investigates needs to be someone employees feel comfortable being open and honest with and someone executives can trust to make the right decision.

-If someone at your company can't meet these requirements for an investigation, consider involving a third-party investigator.
+If someone at your company can't meet these requirements for a workplace investigation, consider involving a third-party investigator.
 They can remain objective and will be properly trained for the HR investigation process.

 Before diving in, consider the information you already had presented to you along with the complaint, such as emails or the complaining employee’s account of what happened.
-Then consider what other information you will need to make a decision and develop a plan to gather it.
+Then consider what other information you will need and develop a plan to gather it.
 The plan might be simple or require extra assistance, a specific timeline, or gaining access to stored information.

 First, decide who you will question.
-Your investigation should be thorough enough to provide the information you need to make a decision, but you shouldn’t feel the need to interview everyone at your organization.
+Your investigation should be thorough enough to provide the information you need to decide, but you shouldn’t feel the need to interview everyone at your organization.
 Cassie warns that you don’t want your investigation to be so far-reaching that it damages productivity, impacts morale, or spreads more information than it gathers.

-Next, make a plan for what you'll ask witnesses.
+Next, plan what you'll ask witnesses.
 Once you’ve chosen who to involve, don’t walk into those interviews empty-handed or as though they are all the same.
-Be prepared with questions that will help you get the information you need but are also tailored to respect the feelings, relationships, and access permissions of the interviewee—i.e., what they need to know versus what they are allowed to know.
+Be prepared with questions that'll help you get the information you need but are also tailored to respect the feelings, relationships, and access permissions of the interviewee—i.e., what they need to know versus what they are allowed to know.

 Finally, gather any necessary documents and records.
 Evidence you might consider requesting includes: